Building Plymouth is a Plymouth City Council-led partnership set up to connect local people

 The vision is to transform the appearance of Embankment Road focusing on arrival at Marsh Mills roundabout, up to and including the Cattedown roundabout in order to deliver a world-class visitor impression on arrival by road into Plymouth, Britain’s Ocean City.

-The Building Plymouth working group comprising of leading organisations AECOM, HLM, Hoare Lea, Stride Treglown, YGS Landscapes, and Ward Williams Associates will, using their experience, work up design and technical work groups supported by other industry leads.
+The Building Plymouth working group comprising of leading organisations AECOM, Elixel, Hoare Lea, Stride Treglown, SWH Group, YGS Landscapes, and Kier will, using their experience, work up design and technical work groups supported by other industry leads.
 The strength and breadth of knowledge within the built environment professionals across the city is vast and their particular strength lies in their track record already being engaged in the regeneration of Plymouth.
-A Launch Event is being hosted at Plumer House on 25 January 2018.

 You can read all about the proposal here.